SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Labor Day

-The final holiday of the summer is Labor Day.
+The final San Francisco holiday of the summer is Labor Day.
 It lands on the first Monday of September.

-This three-day weekend features free performances of Shakespeare in the Park, Union Square Live, and Yerba Buena Gardens.
+This three-day weekend features free performances of Shakespeare in the Park and music at the Yerba Buena Gardens Festival.
 You can also catch a baseball game in either SF or Oakland.

 One of the biggest events this weekend is the large arts and music festival in Sausalito, which is just across the bay.